chpc-uofu/OnDemand-info/readme.md

 ### Cluster configuration files

-Follow [OOD docs](https://osc.github.io/ood-documentation/master/installation/add-cluster-config.html), we have one for each cluster, isted in [](cluster.d of this repo).
+Follow [OOD docs](https://osc.github.io/ood-documentation/master/installation/add-cluster-config.html), we have one for each cluster, isted in [clusters.d of this repo](https://github.com/CHPC-UofU/OnDemand-info/tree/master/config/clusters.d).

 ### Job templates